 1. Gros Morne National Park, Newfoundland, And Labrador

 One of our favorite bucket list destinations in Canada is Gros Morne National Park is located in western Newfoundland.
-In Gros Morne, you can actually walk on the earth’s mantle which is why it is not surprising that it is a UNESCO world heritage site.
-There are many hikes inside the park, ranging from easy to difficult.
+In Gros Morne National Park, you can actually walk on the earth’s mantle which is why it is not surprising that it is a Canadian UNESCO world heritage site.
+There are many family-friendly hikes inside the park, ranging from easy to difficult.
 Be sure to stop by the visitor’s center.
 The park rangers are friendly and a useful resource for planning your itinerary.

 2. Cabot Trail, Nova Scotia